lclemon/lclemon.github.io/_posts/2018-03-20-Navigating-Control-Charts.md

 Assume <!--add random selection for inspection post and link here-->random selection for part inspection is appropriately random and sufficiently frequent for prescribed scrap rates.
 Now the results of each production line are collected and plotted on the control charts shown in figures 1, 2, and 3.

-Production line 1 is producing parts and occassionally has a part that doesn't meet the specification.
-While this is undesirable, it may not be an urgent issue.
+Production line 1 has a sample that doesn't meet the specification.
 <!-- insert images-->

-Production line 2 is has steadly drifted toward and beyond the lower control limit (LCL).
-This indicates action should be taken to correct course.
+Production line 2 has steadly drifted toward the lower control limit (LCL).
 <!-- insert images-->

 Production line 3 is wandering close to the upper control limit (UCL) prolonged drift toward one of the control limits is not by definition an issue, but could be an early sign.
 Since, identifying an 'out-of-control' process is the key purpose of the control chart, the presentation of the information can be adjusted to utilize these early warning signs.